OpenMS/pyopenms-docs/docs/source/parameter_handling.rst

 Parameter Handling
 ==================

-Parameter handling in OpenMS and :term:`pyOpenMS` is usually implemented through inheritance from :py:class:`~.DefaultParamHandler` and allow access to parameters through the :py:class:`~.Param` object.
+Parameter handling in OpenMS and pyOpenMS is usually implemented through inheritance from :py:class:`~.DefaultParamHandler` and allow access to parameters through the :py:class:`~.Param` object.
 This means, the classes implement the methods ``getDefaults``, ``getParameters``, ``setParameters`` which allows access to the default parameters, the current parameters and allows to set the